Integration Checklist for HRIS and ICHRA Platforms: 2026

 During the design phase, you’ll finalize the technical approach (like a native connector or custom API) and create detailed data maps.
 This is also when you confirm your vendor’s security posture, ensuring they have certifications like SOC 2 and will sign a HIPAA Business Associate Agreement (BAA) to protect PHI.

-Before going live, you must conduct thorough testing.
+Before going live, you must conduct thorough testing according to a defined integration testing schedule.
 This includes System Integration Testing (SIT) to ensure the platforms work together and User Acceptance Testing (UAT), where your HR team validates the end to end workflows.
-Test scenarios should cover new hires, terminations, address changes, and payroll deductions to confirm everything works as expected.
+Test scenarios should cover new hires, terminations, address changes, and payroll deductions.

 Even the best integrations can encounter issues.
-Set up monitoring and alerting to detect failed data syncs, API errors, or other problems.
-This allows your team to proactively identify and resolve issues before they impact employees or compliance.
+Set up monitoring and alerting to detect failed data syncs or API errors.
+A good system provides clear data validation and error visibility, so your team can proactively identify and resolve issues before they impact employees or compliance.

 Ensuring Security, Compliance, and Reporting